conduktor/conduktor-docs/docs/guide/support/upgrade.md

 # Add any other Kafka properties here
 ```

 __warnings__: from this point, the changes made on Gateway 2.x can be lost in the migration process.
-Until the migration it finished it is recommended to :
+Until the migration it finished it is recommended to:

 * Stop using the Gateway 2.x API
 * Stop creating concentrated topics